flenniken/collections/readme.md

 (debian)~/collections $
 ~~~

 The g command is an alias.
-You can type alias to see them.
+You can type alias to see all the aliases:

 ~~~
 (debian)~/collections $ alias